On canonical transformations between equivalent Hamiltonian formulations of General Relativity: Comparison of the two Hamiltonian formulations of GR

 where

-The appearance of a singularity in (\ref{eqn6}) for $d=2$ corresponds to the fact that in two dimensions none of the components of (\ref{eqn3}) can be solved for velocities.
-The number of primary constraints (three) in this case equals the number of independent components of the metric tensor in two dimensions.
+The appearance of a singularity in (\ref{eqn6}) for $d=2$ corresponds to the fact that in two dimensions none of the components of (\ref{eqn3}) can be solved for \textquotedblleft velocities\textquotedblright.
+The number of primary constraints (three) in this case equals the number of independent components of the metric tensor in two dimensions \cite{OnHam, 2D}.

 The Hamiltonian is defined by $H=\pi^{\alpha\beta}g_{\alpha\beta,0}-L$.
-After using (\ref{eqn5}) to eliminate all the velocities $g_{mn,0}$, one finds the following total Hamiltonian,
+After using (\ref{eqn5}) to eliminate all the \textquotedblleft velocities\textquotedblright\ $g_{mn,0}$, one finds the following total Hamiltonian:

-where the `canonical part'\footnote{We shall use this standard terminology, or alternatively `canonical Hamiltonian', both of which however, can be misleading because for the canonical treatment of singular systems the total Hamiltonian, $H_{T}$, not its individual parts, is needed to provide the complete description.} of the total Hamiltonian is
+where the `canonical part'\footnote{We shall use this standard terminology, or alternatively `canonical Hamiltonian', both of which however, can be misleading because for the canonical treatment of singular systems the total Hamiltonian, $H_{T}$, not its individual parts, is needed to provide the complete description.} is

 For the detailed analysis of (\ref{eqn6-2}), including the constraint structure and derivation of the corresponding generators and gauge transformations, see \cite{KKRV}.